CLSherrod/clsherrod.github.io/_posts/2026-05-13-your-wish-is-your-command-review.md

 ---
 title: "Your Wish Is Your Command Review: The Best Personal Development Book I’ve Read"
 tagline: "A big, repetitive, story-driven book that keeps bringing you back to the lesson that matters: choose one aim, believe it, and live it."
 date: 2026-05-13
 layout: single
 permalink: /your-wish-is-your-command-review/
 published: true

-description: "My review of Your Wish Is Your Command by Kevin Trudeau, a big, repetitive, story-driven personal development book that I plan to study and return to often."
+description: My review of Your Wish Is Your Command by Kevin Trudeau, a big, repetitive, story-driven personal development book that I plan to study and return to often.
-excerpt: "Your Wish Is Your Command may be the best personal development book I’ve read.
-It is big, repetitive, and full of stories — but that repetition is part of why the message lands."
+excerpt: Your Wish Is Your Command may be the best personal development book I’ve read.
+It is big, repetitive, and full of stories — but that repetition is part of why the message lands.
-preview: "A personal review of Your Wish Is Your Command by Kevin Trudeau and why I’m treating it as a book to study, not just read once."
+preview: A personal review of Your Wish Is Your Command by Kevin Trudeau and why I’m treating it as a book to study, not just read once.
 post_type: review
 categories:
   - Living a Fulfilling Life